sfu-compbio/compression-benchmark/usage.md

     If enabled, do not resume the experiment, but repeat it again.
 This will overwrite the previous logs.

+ - `--copy/-c`

+    Copy the input files in the current directory.
+Useful if your data is on NFS drives.
+    **BUG WARNING**: for paired-end data, you will need to manually copy second paired-end file.
+We plan to update our script to do this automatically later.

  - `--rt/-R`

     Use `SCHED_FIFO` real-time priority via `chrt`.
 Requires root permissions.